 Capsular Contracture

-The most frequent complication with breast augmentation surgery is capsular contracture, which refers to the tightening of scar tissue around the breast implant (forming a pocket or “capsule”), and causing hardening of the implant and distortion of the breast shape.
+The most frequent complication with breast augmentation surgery is capsular contracture, which refers to the tightening of scar tissue around the breast implant (forming a pocket or “capsule”), causing hardening of the implant and distortion of the breast shape.
 Should capsular contraction occur, it usually takes a second surgery to remove the scar tissue and correct the problem.
 The risk of capsular contracture can be diminished by positioning high-profile breast implants beneath the muscle rather than on top of it.

 Saline Implant Rupture

-Should a saline implant rupture, you will notice immediately, as the implant deflates and the breast loses some of its volume and shape.
-Your body will naturally absorb the saline solution without posing any health risks; however, you will need surgery to remove the silicone shell of the implant, and to insert a new implant if you wish (the shell removal and new implant insertion can be performed during the same operation).
+Should a saline implant rupture, you will notice it immediately, as the implant deflates and the breast loses some of its volume and shape.
+Your body will naturally absorb the saline solution without posing any health risks; however, you will need surgery to remove the silicone shell of the implant and to insert a new implant if you wish (the shell removal and new implant insertion can be performed during the same operation).

 Silicone Implant Rupture